ovh/docs/pages/network/bring_your_own_ip/bring-your-own-IP/guide.en-gb.md

 The resulting block will be an aggregate of all its children blocks.

-You can preview all the possible configuration of aggregated blocks for a given IP block, by using the following API call:
+You can preview all the possible configurations of aggregated blocks for a given IP block, by using the following API call:

 > [!api]
 >